MartaBuetas/IWBIconference_EnhancingBreastCancerDiagnosis/README.md

-# Can a single lesion image mitigate annotation shift in breast cancer classification?
+# Mitigating annotation shift with single image generative models in breast cancer classification

 Code developed for the IWBI 2024 submission.